Epigene/hashrush/README.md

 # Hashrush

 Extends Ruby Hash class with the `.rush` method (and it's long_and_expressive alias `.build_from_symbol_variables`) .
-Use when building hashes from pre-loaded variables to avoid repetiton.
+Use when building hashes from pre-loaded variables to avoid repetition.

 ## Installation